(in partnership with Imperial College London)

 Imperial College London.

-- Intensive 4 week ‘Summer School’ throughout September followed by University based sessions in half-terms and January.
+- Intensive induction programme throughout September followed by University based sessions in half-terms and between placements in February.

-- Two terms of school practice within two different partner schools allowing rapid development towards the PGCE qualification.
+- Two placements of school practice within two different partner schools allowing rapid development towards the PGCE qualification.

-- Integrated INSPIRE activities such as science clubs, competitions, trips, presentations and much more during the first seven months.
+- Integrated INSPIRE activities such as science or mathematics clubs, competitions, trips, presentations and much more during the first seven months.

-- Two Master’s level assignments (5000 words each) tailored to allow post-docs to analyse how best to bring their scientific expertise into the school context.
+- Master’s level tasks tailored to allow post-grads to analyse how best to bring their scientific expertise into the school context.

 - INSPIRE activities are counted as school experience allowing the programme to finish at the end of May.
 This increases employment opportunities for those that complete the programme.